-Figure 11.
-Dollars Outstanding (in billions), by Loan Status, as of Sept.
-30, 2018
+Figure 10.
+Percentage of Federal Direct Loan Dollars Outstanding by Loan Status, as of Sept.
+30, 2019

-Note: Includes outstanding principal and interest balances.
-Data is run at the end of each quarter listed by federal fiscal year, in this case 2018 Q4.
+Note: Data includes outstanding principal and interest balances.
+Data is run at the end of each quarter listed by federal fiscal year, in this case 2019 Q4.
+This figure reflects data for only the Federal Direct Loan portfolio.
+It does not include data on FFEL or ED-held FFEL.
 Numbers for FSA tables on loan status and delinquency status may differ due to rounding and the timing of data runs.
-Calculation of repayment current and delinquent by NASFAA.
+Calculation of current and delinquent repayment by NASFAA.